 Three conventional stated preference methods exist: contingent valuation, contingent behavior, and discrete choice experiments.
 Contingent valuation estimates the value of a project by directly asking individuals how much they would be willing to pay for the travel safety zone program (Rogers et al., 2019).
 The questionnaire would present the program's situation, indicating that it would implement a change, prevent an adverse effect of COVID-19, or ask whether the respondents would agree to vote for such a program.
 Contingent behavior is under the same assumption as contingent valuation.
-Still, instead of directly asking and estimating for WTP, it assesses how other travel demand measures, such as visitation rates, quality, and other related changes in the quantity or quality of the travel site.
+Still, instead of directly asking and estimating for WTP, it assesses how other travel demand measures, such as visitation rates, quality, and other related changes.
+The respondent would either increase the number of trips in response to hypothetical changes in the quantity or quality of the travel site.
 Lastly, discrete choice experiments estimate how individuals make tradeoffs between different features of an asset, location, or product, including its price or cost.
 Thus, the discrete choice model would be suitable for designing the travel safety zone with varying features and costs of the program (Parsons, 2017).